CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 ### Copy reverse translation to clipboard

 This option allows to choose if the [reverse translation command](#reverseTranslationCommand) also copies its result to the clipboard.

+<a id="settingsPreserveHistory"></a>
+### Preserve console input history after restart

+If this checkbox is checked, Python console input history will be preserved when NVDA is restarted.
+If it is checked, you can also specify below the maximum number of inputs that will be saved.
+If it is unchecked, NVDA will behave as usual, i.e. the console history will be empty after restart.

 ## Change log